Mrkwamu/brij/README.md

 ## What is Brij?

  Brij is a backend service that handles API access.
 Instead of building you own key issuance, hashing, validation, rotation and revocation logic, you point your API at Brij's verify endpoint.
-It tells you whether the incomin key is valid, the permissions it carries and how many requests are left.
+It tells you whether the incoming key is valid, the permissions it carries and how many requests are left.

 Keys are never stored in plain text, only an HMAC-SHA256 is stored, so a database breach never exposes the user's secrets.
 Every verify call checks the key status, expiry, rotation deadline and rate limit in a single request, with Redis caching to keep latency low.